• Skip to main content

 Since trout aren’t aggressively chasing food in winter, nymphing is by far the most effective method.
 Missouri River trout continue to feed on midges, sow bugs, and the occasional baetis nymph.
 Here are some of the top patterns:

 • Sow Bugs (Size 14-18) – Sow bugs are a steady food source for brown and rainbow trout on the Missouri.
-A Ray Charles, Soft Hackle Sow Bug and Pederson’s sow bugs are must-haves.
+A Ray Charles, tailwater sows and Pederson’s sow bugs are must-haves.

 • Midges (Size 18-20) – Zebra Midges (black, red, or olive), and JuJu Midges are all excellent winter choices.

 • Scuds (Size 14-18) – Below Holter dam scuds play a key role in a trout’s diet.
-Pink and orange scud patterns can be productive.
+Pink, grey and rainbow scud patterns can be highly productive patterns.

 Spey Fishing for Winter Success

 Trout spey fishing in winter can be fantastic.
-Fishing with two handed rods can help produce some big fish when swinging small streamers.
-The key is to slow down the retrieve and focus on deep, slow-moving water.
+Fishing with two handed rods can help produce some big fish when swinging small streamers and soft hackles.
+The key is to slow down the swing and focus on deep, slow-moving water.

-• Thin Mint – A balanced leech-style streamer that moves naturally in slower water.
+• Thin Mint Bugger – A jigged leech-style streamer that moves naturally in slower water.

 • Kreelex – A flashy baitfish pattern that works well on sunny days.